ekostrov/MovieDataAnalysis/README.md

 As the demand for new, original high quality content grows, driving the competition among the industry players up, the need for comprehensive targeted analytics about what makes a movie successful has been increasing.
 With the ever growing interest for new movies and a wide range of movie genres, precise analytics about the performance of movies can give useful information to studios, so the most strategic decisions regarding production and financing of the projects can be made.

 # Data Description
 This project will use the data from the IMDB database.
-Specifically, the table that contains release dates, movie titles, and gross revenue domestic and worldwide.
-I will, also, employ the table with primary titles, original titles, start year, run minutes, and genres.
+Specifically, the table that contains release dates, movie titles, and gross revenue domestically and worldwide.
+I will also employ the table with primary titles, original titles, start year, run minutes, and genres.
 # First part of the data analysis is on the release month.
 I will plot the histogram of the release months for the profitable movies.

 ![release_month](/images/ReleaseMonthHist.png)